 What Is Laminated Dough?

-Laminated dough has thin, alternating layers of butter and dough.
-Lamination is the process of rolling and folding layers of butter and dough together.
-Lamination requires skilled hands because the alternating layers of dough and fat must be very thin.
-Lamination’s folding and rolling process develops flour’s gluten.
+Laminated dough has thin alternating layers of butter and dough.
+Lamination is the process of rolling and folding layers of butter and dough together, developing the flour's gluten.
+It requires skilled hands because the alternating layers of dough and fat must be very thin.

 Unlike dense short doughs, which have large quantities of butter mixed into their dough, laminated doughs are airy.
 Laminated dough’s alternating layers of butter and dough trap evaporating steam during the baking process, causing the layers to rise.
 Baked laminated doughs have hundreds of flaky layers.